dst/eclipse-java-config/README.md

 - navigate to Templates view in preferences
 - click Import button
 - select a choosen template from a file system

+### More templates ###
+More useful templates can be found here: http://stackoverflow.com/questions/1028858/useful-eclipse-java-code-templates